Sometimes you look at your own website and wonder, Is this a good site?

 Analytics platforms, including Google, have a hard time tracking every single kind of traffic source.

-Evaluating the quality of a website can be an ongoing process that is never done.
-It is important to stick to a regular schedule.
+Evaluating the quality of a website is an ongoing process that is never truly finished.
+It’s important to stick to a regular schedule.

 More Website Audit Resources: